gojilabs/development/3rd_parties/nylas.md

 )
 ```

-When redirected, the user will see a special page from Nylas domain, that asks them to authenticate in 3rd party calendar service.
-In provided example this is MS Outlook.
+When redirected, the user will see a special page from the Nylas domain that asks them to authenticate to a third-party calendar service.
+In the example above, this is MS Outlook.

-After successful authentication the user will be redirected back to the application - to the `redirect_uri` which was provided in the original URL.
-The code of this handler may look like:
+After successful authentication, the user will be redirected back to the application - to `redirect_uri`, which was specified in the original URL.
+The code for this handler might look like this:

 ```ruby
 raise UnprocessableEntityError, :code_missing if params[:code].blank?